 Just west of Lisse is Noordwijkerhout, home of the Dutch Flower Belt (Bollenstreek).
 I recommend cycling through this vast stretch of tulip fields as you travel between Haarlem and Leidan.
 However, it is also possible to visit part of the strip if you travel west from Lisse and then south along Leidsevaart.

 You also have the option of going by bus, buses leave every hour from Schipol airport to Lisse, it's all a matter of knowing your way around Amsterdam.

 Keukenhof is one of the largest gardens in the world and the main reason people visit Amsterdam in spring.
-If nature is something you appreciate, you've probably seen photos online of its flower gardens, a unique landscape.
+If nature is something you appreciate, you have probably seen photos online of its flower gardens, a unique landscape.

 Since this is one of the most popular spring attractions, you should get tickets well in advance to make sure you can visit on the day you want.
 In general, it is best to avoid the afternoons if you want a less crowded experience.
 Also, I strongly recommend you avoid going during the Easter weekend, as Keukenhof gets too many visitors on those dates.

 The people of Amsterdam, along with the rest of the country, take to the streets on April 27 to celebrate Koningsdag (King's Day).
-The residents of Amsterdam transform the city into a sea of orange with their orange outfits, hats and wigs, an experience not to be missed if you want to visit Amsterdam in April or in the spring season.
+Amsterdam residents transform the city into a sea of orange with their orange dresses, hats and wigs, an experience not to be missed if you want to visit Amsterdam in April or in the spring season.